Want to see the iBanFirst platform in action? Try the interactive demo

 3. Screen for the right skills

-Finance must function as business storytellers more than ever.
+More than ever, finance teams must function as business storytellers.
 Future-proof your team by screening for data analysis and interpretation skills as much as technical ones.
-Hire people who are willing to collaborate with different departments to unearth new areas of growth.
+Hire people who collaborate well with different departments to unearth new areas of growth.

 It's essential to have team members who are knowledgeable about automated processes,” Martinez adds.
 “This ensures there's someone who can troubleshoot and resolve issues if the automated systems encounter problems.”